ohft/lengthofstay/index.md

 * Interview and analyse themes from clinicians and social workers to understand barriers and facilitators to early discharges and delays?

 > “…I mean writing a protocol, a “red2green” schedule, doing the reviews, or building an entire system - that’s all right.
-But, if you haven’t got enough staff with the skill set to deliver it, then no matter how good I am operationalising it, the rest of it is just never going to work....” — Consultant 1
+But, if you haven’t got enough staff with the skill set to deliver it, then no matter how good I am operationalising it, the rest of it is just never going to work....” — Participant 1

 * Predict which patients are most likely to become "long stayers" (stay in hospital for more than 56 days)